Robert076/doclane/README.md

-# Selfconta
+# Doclane

-**Selfconta** is a document workflow platform designed to simplify the relationship between accountants and their clients.
+**Doclane** is a document request and workflow platform designed to help professionals collect documents from their clients in a clear, structured, and reliable way.

-It enables accountants to request documents (one-time or recurring), while clients upload exactly what is needed, on time, in a clear and structured way.
+It enables teams to request documents (one-time or recurring), while clients upload exactly what is needed, on time, through a simple and secure portal.

-Selfconta focuses on reducing communication friction, eliminating document chaos, and creating a better experience for both sides.
+Doclane focuses on eliminating document chaos, reducing follow-ups, and creating a smooth experience for both professionals and their clients.

 ---

 ## 🎯 Problem

-Accountants and small businesses typically exchange documents through email, messaging apps, or shared folders.
+Professionals and their clients often exchange documents via email, messaging apps, or shared folders.

-This leads to:
+This results in:
-- lost or duplicated documents
+- lost or duplicated files
-- constant follow-ups
+- constant follow-ups and reminders
-- lack of visibility on what is missing
+- lack of visibility into what is missing or overdue
-- wasted time and unnecessary stress
+- wasted time and unnecessary friction

 ---

 ## ✅ Solution

-Selfconta provides a single, structured portal where:
+Doclane provides a single, structured workspace where:

-- Accountants create clients and define required documents
+- Professionals create clients and define required documents
 - Document requests can be one-time or recurring (e.g. monthly)
 - Clients upload files directly to each request
-- Both sides see clear status: missing, uploaded, overdue
+- Both sides see clear request status: missing, uploaded, overdue

-Selfconta is **not** accounting software.
+Doclane is **not** a document storage service.
-It is a workflow and document request system.
+It is a document request and workflow platform.

 ---

 ## 👥 User Roles

-### Accountant
+### Professional
 - Creates and manages clients
 - Defines document requests
 - Sets recurrence and deadlines
 - Monitors document status across all clients

-### Client (Business)
+### Client
 - Accesses only their own account
-- Sees required documents
+- Sees requested documents
 - Uploads files securely
-- Receives reminders for missing items
+- Receives reminders for missing or overdue items

 ---

 ## 🔁 Core Feature: Recurring Requests

-Accountants can mark document requests as recurring.
+Document requests can be marked as recurring.
-Selfconta automatically generates new requests based on the defined schedule (e.g. every 30 days) and notifies clients accordingly.
+Doclane automatically generates new requests based on the defined schedule (e.g. every 30 days) and notifies clients when action is required.

 ---